 Hanne Støvring is the Executive Director of the American Friends of SMK.
 She holds a B.A. and an M.A. in art history, as well as a diploma in Journalism.
 She is an EFA Certified Fundraiser and previously served ten years at SMK in Denmark where she was Head of Development and Fundraising.
-She currently lives and works in New York City.
 When she is not busy developing AFSMK, she is painting.
 Hanne is a skilled artist herself.

 Board of Directors and Officers and Honoraries